Skip to main content

 • Application of sustainable food production techniques of developed countries with comparable efforts in Cambodia; optimization of appropriate food production systems for small shareholder farmers through the NGO Genesis Community of Learning and Eden School of Agriculture.

-• Measurement of the quantity of carbon dioxide assimilated annually by the greenspace of Calvin College and Pierce Cedar Creek Institute to enable optimization of carbon sequestration efforts through the effective management of land resources.
+• Measurement of the quantity of carbon dioxide assimilated annually by the greenspace of Calvin University and Pierce Cedar Creek Institute to enable optimization of carbon sequestration efforts through the effective management of land resources.

 • Optimization of methods to control the buckthorn species and autumn olive in southwestern Michigan.